permutationlock/hakyll_blog/posts/blog-emscripten_c_applications.md

 The solution is to do things manually by taking advantage of another feature of
 Emscripten: [cwrap][4].
-We will first need to create a C function that should be called whenever the canvas is resized:
+We will first need to create a C function that should be called whenever the canvas is resized.

 ```C
 // main.c